-With the large amount of data located in a variety of tools and formats, one of the challenges that organizations are currently facing is how to collect, categorize, understand, and make decisions about project data.
+With the large amount of data located in a variety of tools and formats, one of the challenges that organizations currently face is how to collect, categorize, understand, and make decisions about project data.

-The Microsoft EPM 2010 solution offers integrated Business Intelligence (BI) that provides visibility into the Project Portfolio facilitating decision support for proactive project and work management.
-The EPM 2010 solution includes a variety of online views and powerful Business Intelligence (BI) and reporting services to help organizations gain insight, visibility, and control across their project portfolios.
+The Microsoft EPM 2010 solution offers integrated BI that provides visibility into the project portfolio facilitating decision support for proactive project and work management.
+The EPM 2010 solution includes a variety of online views and powerful BI and reporting services to help organizations gain insight, visibility, and control across their project portfolios.

-EPM 2010 is built on top of SharePoint Server 2010 which provides end-users with the capability to take advantage of all the tools included in the Microsoft BI platform, including Excel Services, PerformancePoint Services, Visio Services, PowerPivot for Excel, and SQL Reporting Services.
+EPM 2010 is built on top of SharePoint Server 2010, which provides end users with the capability to take advantage of all the tools included in the Microsoft BI platform, including Excel Services, PerformancePoint Services, Visio Services, PowerPivot for Excel, and SQL Reporting Services.

-Figure 4.14 illustrates an integrated Project Dashboard that is comprised of textual and graphical project data:
+Figure 4.14 illustrates an integrated project dashboard comprised of textual and graphical project data:

-EPM Variance Scorecard – Key Performance Indicators (KPIs) that change colors based on formulas that are measuring Cost, Duration, Start, Finish, and Work variances.
+EPM Variance Scorecard.
+Key performance indicators (KPIs) that change colors based on formulas that are measuring cost, duration, start, finish, and work variances

-KPI Details – textual attributes to support the KPI chart.
+KPI Details.
+Text attributes to support the KPI chart

-Analytic Chart – example bar chart illustrating hours of Work over Time.
+Analytic Chart.
+Example bar chart illustrating hours of work over time

-Analytic Grid – textual summary of Cost and Work for each Project Role over Time.
+Analytic Grid.
+Text summary of cost and work for each project role over time

+Figure 4.14 Business Intelligence Project Dashboard [04-14-businessIntelligenceProjectDashboard.tif]

+Source: Advisicon

-This example dashboard provides summary Project Management performance data to the end-user and also acts as a menu to drill-down into the details.
-We’ll discuss this in more detail next.
+This example dashboard provides summary PM performance data to end users and also acts as a menu to drill down into the details.
+We discuss this in more detail next.

-Figure 4.14: Business Intelligence Project Dashboard (Source: Advisicon) [04-14-businessIntelligenceProjectDashboard.tif]

-Dashboards are essentially a Mashup (web application hybrid) created from web parts that are configured to meet the needs of an end-user role.
-Dashboards present data, initially in a high-level rollup format, then allow drill-down into details that provide insight into specifics of a project and its related components.
+Dashboards are essentially a mashup (Web application hybrid) created from Web Parts that are configured to meet the needs of an end user role.
+Dashboards present data, initially in a high-level roll-up format, then allow drilldown into details that provide insight into specifics of a project and its related components.

-Project Management Offices (PMOs) can also create dashboards to ensure that end-users receive relevant, useful information that meet the needs of the role they perform.
-More technical users can employ more sophisticated tools – such as SQL Server Reporting Services (SRSS) – to create more involved reports.
+PMOs can also create dashboards to ensure that end users receive relevant, useful information that meet the needs of the roles they perform.
+More technical users can employ more sophisticated tools, such as SQL Server Reporting Services, to create more involved reports.

-Project Server 2010 also includes a library of preconfigured template reports that end-users can customize, using familiar tools like Excel.
+Project Server 2010 also includes a library of preconfigured template reports that end users can customize, using familiar tools like Excel.
 These reports can then be published using Excel Services and incorporated into dashboard views.

-Figure 4.15 illustrates a consolidated Project Summary view where Key Performance Indicators (KPIs), Cost Summary information, and other information can be displayed using different types of presentation formats (e.g. tabular data, traffic light indicators, dials, etc.).
+Figure 4.15 illustrates a consolidated project summary view where KPIs, cost summary information, and other information can be displayed using different types of presentation formats (e.g., tabular data, traffic light indicators, dials, etc.).

-Figure 4.15: Business Intelligence Project Summary (Source: Advisicon) [04-15-businessIntelligenceProjectSummary.tif]
+Figure 4.15 Business Intelligence Project Summary [04-15-businessIntelligenceProjectSummary.tif]

+Source: Advisicon

-The Microsoft EPM 2010 solution further provides end-users with the ability to drill-down into data using a Decomposition Tree.
-Decomposition Trees are a new feature in Microsoft SharePoint 2010 that allows end-users to drill down on reports generated from Analysis Services where the data can then be displayed in a consolidated Dashboard format.
+The Microsoft EPM 2010 solution further provides end users with the ability to drill down into data using a decomposition tree.
+Decomposition trees are a new feature in Microsoft SharePoint 2010 that allows end users to drill down on reports generated from analysis services where the data can then be displayed in a consolidated dashboard format.

-A Decomposition Tree is produced by the PerformancePoint analytics tool that is used to perform root-cause analysis by viewing how individual members in a group contribute to the whole (Microsoft 2011).
-Decomposition Trees can be used to examine how an individual value in a dashboard can be broken down into its contributing elements.
+The PerformancePoint analytics tool produces a decomposition tree that is used to perform root-cause analysis by viewing how individual members in a group contribute to the whole (Microsoft, 2012a).
+Decomposition trees can be used to examine how an individual value in a dashboard can be broken down into its contributing elements.